DanMBonneville/case-study/README.md

 2. Chose your favorite browser
 3. Click "Start E2E Testing in [Browser]"
 4. Click test-all-scenarios.cy.ts (Specs tab, cypress/e2e folder)
 5. Watch automated tests run!
-Checkout the state of the application at each step by clicking on each test
+Checkout the state of the application at each step with the [time traveling](https://docs.cypress.io/app/core-concepts/open-mode#Time-traveling) feature

 ## Assumptions made during development

 ### API assumptions

-1. I assumed that the provided api was stable and reliable
+1. The provided api is stable and reliable
-2. I assumed that there was no rate limit calling the API
+2. The Api has no rate limit
-3. I assumed that the api had proper error handling
+3. The api has proper error handling

 ### Frontend assumptions

-1. I assumed that typescript would be the best example of my technical ability based on the job description
+1. Typescript is an appropriate language for this task
 2. I asuumed that React would be a proper framework based on the industry standard repuatation that many people have for that framework
 3. I assumed that browser back and forth buttons would take you to and away this page based on simplicity
 4. I assumed that the users previous state could be maintained through redux persist when navigating to and from the application in the same browser